 Whenever your developers submit new pull or merge requests, your Git notifies (HTTP) Snyk of that Pull Request by using the webhook that was set upon Import.
 The extraction mechanism is identical, but this time against the manifest file(s) in the PR, which is used to compare the delta with the base/branch.

-The Broker client can be installed and configured for use with one or more Git repos, and also with your on-prem Jira when installed behind a firewall.
+The Broker client can be installed and configured for use with one or more Git repos, your Artifactory container registry and also with your on-prem Jira when installed behind a firewall.

-The connectivity to an on-prem Git repo is achieved by running the Snyk Broker (“Broker client”) inside the customer’s network on a host that has access to the on-prem SCM as well as outbound access to https://Broker.snyk.io.
+The connectivity to an on-prem Git repoor registry is achieved by running the Snyk Broker (“Broker client”) inside the customer’s network on a host that has access to the on-prem Git as well as outbound access to https://Broker.snyk.io.

 To install, configure and roll out your Broker client and repo integration, follow these steps: